-The Committee comprises all of the Directors, with Mr Allen acting as permanent Chairman.
+The Committee is comprised of Luke Allen, Fred Hervouet and Erich Bonnet, with Mr Allen acting as permanent Chairman.
 The membership of the Committee and its terms of reference are kept under review.
 All members of the Committee have relevant competence in the sector in which BGHL operates in addition to relevant financial experience as required by the Code.

-Fred Hervouet and Luke Allen became members of the Committee and Luke Allen took over as Chairman of the Committee on 31 August 2022 following their appointment to the Board on that date.
+Sylvie Sauton left her position as member of the Audit Committee on 22 June 2023.